2pai/wit-iot/readme-en.md

 ### Provisioning Configuration Files

-To store Configuration, we will use `.env` file.
+To store the Configuration, we will use `.env` file.

 Create this file on root folder :